Cesar-Jim/react-study/src/notes/24-higher-order-components-pattern.md

 Higher Order Components

-- is an advance technique for reusing component logic
+- is an advanced technique for reusing component logic
 - are not part of the React API, per se
 - they are a pattern that emerges from React's compositional nature
 - is a function that takes a component and returns a new component
 - are JavaScript functions used for adding functionalities to the existing component
 - are pure, which means they are receiving data and returning values according to that data
-- receive as parameter another component and returns a new component
+- receive as parameter another component and return a new component

 * HOC should not make any modifications
 * Do not use HOCs in the render() method